PerttuHamalainen/MediaAI/README.md

 - Introduction: Each student adds a slide in a shared Google Slides document: What's your background, what do you want to learn?
 This will help students to find teammates and teachers to customize the course contents
 - Lecture: [Overview and motivation](Lessons/LectureSlides/course_intro.pdf).
 Why one should rather co-create than compete with AI technology.
+- Exercise: If you didn't already do it, go through the Colab learning links in the [course prerequisites](https://github.com/PerttuHamalainen/MediaAI/blob/master/Lessons/Prerequisites.md).
 - Exercise: Introduction to tensors, numpy and matplotlib through processing images and audio. [[Open in Colab]](http://colab.research.google.com/github/PerttuHamalainen/MediaAI/blob/master/Code/Jupyter/ImagesAndAudio.ipynb), [[Solutions]](http://colab.research.google.com/github/PerttuHamalainen/MediaAI/blob/master/Code/Jupyter/ImagesAndAudio_solutions.ipynb)
 - Related to the above, see also: [https://numpy.org/devdocs/user/absolute_beginners.html](https://numpy.org/devdocs/user/absolute_beginners.html)
 - Exercise: Continuing the Numpy introduction, now for a simple data science project. [[Open in Colab]](http://colab.research.google.com/github/PerttuHamalainen/MediaAI/blob/master/Code/Jupyter/DataAndTensors.ipynb), [[Solutions]](http://colab.research.google.com/github/PerttuHamalainen/MediaAI/blob/master/Code/Jupyter/DataAndTensors_solutions.ipynb).